 We all can be idealistic but still fully realistic and practical.

-RG believes that policies based on pure idealism can be the most realistic, practical and efficient policies.
+RG believes that policies based on idealism synthesized with reality (that is, science) can be the most realistic, practical and efficient policies.
 It is the policies that were based on based on falsehoods, corruption, immorality, and dysfunctional thought that history has proven to be unrealistic, impractical, inefficient, and, in the end, destructive.